 - Gradually return the choke control to the “in” position after the engine starts and warms up.

-WARNING: The stump grinder is a direct-drive unit and therefore the cutter wheel will rotate as soon as the engine starts.
+WARNING: A stump grinder is a direct-drive unit and therefore the cutter wheel will rotate as soon as the engine starts.
 It is very important to hold the wheel above the ground.
-Should you leave the operator position, the engine will automatically shut off when you release the operator's presence control.
+Should you leave the operator position, the engine will automatically shut off when you release the operator’s presence control.